DekotaNelson/On-Demand-Background-Changer/README.md

 # How It's Made:
 Tech used: HTML, CSS, JavaScript, and Canvas

-Utilizing ctx from canvas, I created, drew, and updated 2d  models on the DOM with randomized paths creating a live background similar to classic screen savers.
-With this in mind, I also added numerous booliean varibles tied to drawing and pathes and connected them to an easy to use user interface to allow customizatuion fo the live background rendering.
+Utilizing ctx from canvas, I created, drew, and updated 2d models on the DOM with randomized paths creating a live background similar to classic screensavers.
+With this in mind, I also added numerous boolean variables tied to the drawing of the models as well as their paths.
+I  connected all of these to an easy to use user interface to allow customization of the live background rendering.

 # Lessons Learned:
 Through this project I was able to learn a lot regarding the intricacies of canvas's ctx and advanced use of RGBA .
-Exspecially through the building of the customize system, I was able to really dive into the nitty gritty and learn what each little bit controlled and how to utilize that to a desired effect.
+Especially through the building of the customize system, I was able to really dive into the nitty gritty and learn what each little bit controlled and how to utilize that to a desired effect.

 # Other Projects:
 Take a look at these couple examples that I have in my own portfolio: